-Most banks were also closed.
+Most banks are also expected to be closed.

 The Los Angeles City Council voted in 2017 to establish Indigenous Peoples Day as the second Monday in October, replacing the former Columbus Day.

-“It's time to no longer deny our past but reclaim our history because it's all there for anyone who wants to see it,” O'Farrell said.
+“It's time to no longer deny our past but reclaim our history because it's all there for anyone who wants to see it,'' O'Farrell said.

 Columbus Day still is a federal holiday.